Hourly Student Employees

 Hourly student employees remain active in HRIS until terminated by the department or until such time as the person no longer meets the eligibility for employment as an hourly student employee and is terminated by Human Capital Services.

 Detailed instructions on completing the Hourly Student Employee Data Sheet (PER-40) may be found at Hourly Student Data Sheet (PER-40).

 Student employees are encouraged to have their pay direct deposited to one or more financial institutions of their choice.
 Direct deposit pay advices will be available electronically through Employee Self Service in HRIS a week prior to payday.
 Students who do not elect to have their payroll directly deposited to a checking or savings account or do not submit their direct deposit information in a timely manner, will be provided with a Skylight paycard.

 The regular Federal College Work Study Program (CWSP) is a federally subsidized program to promote part-time employment of financially eligible students.
-The financial aid program is administered by the Student Financial Assistance Office, 104 Fairchild Hall.
+The financial aid program is administered by the Student Financial Assistance Office.
 The program provides federal funds up to a maximum of 75% of the CWSP hourly student wages.
-The employing department provides at least 25% matching funds and 20% of their total CWSP payroll to help pay the administrative costs of the program.
 Most hourly student positions at the university are eligible to be filled by a student with CWSP eligibility, and funded accordingly.
 Students employed by the Leadership Studies & Programs under the Academic Mentoring program are eligible for 100% funding under CWSP.
 Students must not be in the regular CWSP and the Academic Mentoring CWSP at the same time.
 If this occurs, the Academic Mentoring program will take precedence.
 Non-Resident Alien student employees are not eligible for CWSP.
 Because of the federal funds and regulations, special procedures are needed for CWSP hourly student employees as set forth in the following paragraphs.